Carbon Capture Technology: How It Works & Why It Matters

 • Proximity to suitable geological storage sites

-• Supportive government policies and carbon pricing mechanisms
+• Supportive government policies and carbon pricing

 Challenges and Limitations

-• High upfront costs for infrastructure and operation
+• High upfront infrastructure costs

-• Limited storage capacity in some regions
+• Limited storage in certain regions

-• Public perception issues related to CO₂ storage safety
+• Public perception regarding CO₂ safety

 • Dependency on fossil fuel operations when used for EOR

-• Policy uncertainty in many markets affecting investment confidence
+• Policy uncertainty affecting investments

 The Future of Carbon Capture

-• Integration with hydrogen production and carbon-neutral fuels
+• Integration with hydrogen and carbon-neutral fuels

 Why Carbon Capture Matters for Corporate Climate Strategies